plamere/BlackHistoryMonth/README.md

 highlighted by high quality artist imagery.
 Press the 'listen' button to hear a playlist of the path.

-The Elvis Influence is online at TBD
+The app is online at TBD

 It makes use of the Spotify Web API.